rabbitmq/rabbitmq-website/site/queues.md

 ## <a id="runtime-characteristics" class="anchor" href="#runtime-characteristics">CPU Utilisation and Parallelism Considerations</a>

-Currently a single queue (master or mirror) is limited to a single CPU core on its hot code path.
+Currently a single queue replica (whether leader or follower) is limited to a single CPU core on its hot code path.
 This design therefore assumes that most systems use multiple queues in practice.
 A single queue is generally considered to be an anti-pattern (and not just for resource utilisation